hajonsoft/hajonsoft-tiger/SIGNUP.md

 ### Create firebase account

 ```
-- Create a new gmail account for the customer companyname2hajonsoft. password companyname22hajonsoftcountryname all small. ex forhajj2hajonsoft/forhaj23hajonsoftusa
+- Send video to customer to add you as an admin to their firebase account. hajonsoft@gmail.com
-- login to firebase.google.com
+- login to firebase.google.com using this admin account
 - create new project, make sure the name is readable and record the name ex. forhajjnow
 - Authentication: enable email/password incognito - it may error if not incognito, create the first user (use user email above), default password is the same for email
 - Realtime database: start in test mode